Culturally Responsive Therapy in Calgary

 What it looks like in practice?

-Your therapist doesn’t assume your experience is universal
+Your therapist doesn’t assume your experience is universal.
+They’re aware of things like:

 cultural values (e.g. family roles, expectations)